 Egg breads are quite popular on Easter Sunday.
 Most of the time in America they tend to be in the form of sweetened brioche, hot cross buns or some sort of poppy seed egg bread.
 Italian Easter Cheese Bread or Crescia al Formaggio is often served in the Umbria region of Italy at Eastertime and it is similar in style to our American egg bread, but with a few unique additions.

 What makes this bread so tasty is the added sheep’s milk cheese of pecorino.
 Black pepper is usually mixed into the bread as well, for a unique Cacio e Pepe flavor.
 This bread goes with any Easter meal, and it is fairly simple to prepare in a loaf pan.

 I just love the braided loaf presentation and I thought it would be fun to slice and serve on a buffet or more formally in a basket for brunch.
-I bet it would make a great sandwich bread too, that is…if there is any left??
-Maybe I should have made two – Happy Easter.
+I bet it would make a great sandwich bread too, that is if there is any leftover?
+Maybe make two?
+Happy Easter!

 2 1/2 cups all purpose flour